G-Shock GX-56BB Review

-you don’t need to be a timepiece aficionado to know that watches sure traveled a long distance since their very beginnings.
+You don’t need to be a timepiece aficionado to know that watches sure came a long way since their humble beginnings.

 Don’t get us wrong, watches still tell time, but people have to expect a lot more from the timepieces as technology developed.
 From the ability of smartwatches that connect to the mobile phone, to the watches that take the impact and challenging conditions, watches are now so much various and sophisticated.

-Why do people in the watch industry take the value of Casio G-Shock?
+Why do people in the watch industry value the Casio G-Shocks?